ipcjk/ixgen/Readme.md

-## ixgen ##
+# ixgen
 Ixgen is yet-another open-source, multi-platform generator for peering configurations on IXs incorporating the global peeringdb api, but also is able to spin up its own "compatible" server for faster results.
-Ixgen is configured by an INI-style format, producing custom template-driven or fixed json-style configurations, that can be printed on the terminal or to a file.
-Direct access to REST-APIs and ssh/scp-upload is planned.
+Ixgen is configured by an INI-style format, producing custom template-driven or fixed json-style configurations, that can be printed on the terminal, to a file or served by HTTP.
+Direct access to routers REST-APIs and ssh/scp-upload is planned.

 Ixgen is shipped with cross-compiled executables for Darwin, Linux and Windows.

-### how it works ##
+## how it works
 Ixgen works by querying the peeringdb-API or its own local API-service for peering members and specific network configurations and populate learned things with a custom router template.

-### ini-style configuration ###
+### ini-style configuration
 Ixgen is configured by _configuration/peering.ini_, that contains a list of Internet Exchanges  and peering as numbers, that the user want to configure on his router.

-### peeringdb client and server ###
+### peeringdb client and server
 Ixgen has not only a peeringdb client module but also can start a limited fast peeringdb-lookalike server,  that can also queried from network.
 By defaults, it starts an embedded http api server for its own usage.

+### apiserver
-Also you can start-up a standalone version called "apiserver".
+Also you can start-up a standalone version called apiserver.
+Apiserver can answer limited peeringdb-api-queries but also generate router configuration via HTTP-POST.

-### flavor / templating ###
+### flavor / templating
 Ixgen can use different templates for generating router configurations, by default Brocade and Juniper style command line syntax is shipped.
-The flavor is given on the command line with the _-style_ argument, else its Brocade MLXE (Netiron) - syntax by default.
+The flavor is given on the command line or in the http query with the _-style_ argument, else its always Brocade MLXE (Netiron)  by default.
 You can create your own templates in the _templates_-directory.
 Please see the section _Default output and templates_ for more information.

-## Quickstart ##
+## Quickstart

-#### Populating the cache ####
+### Populating the cache
 Before the first usage, you may want to download the peeringdb start files, else we wont benefit from the  fast local cache.
 To populate the cache, you need to start-up _ixgen_ with the _-buildcache_ parameter.

     ixgen -buildcache

-### peering.ini ###
+### peering.ini
 The _peering.ini_ is an easy configuration file, that is using sectors and lists.

 For every Internet Exchange that needs to be configured, a section head combination with the original record name of the Exchange and a possible network name , that can be both found on the peeringdb database or website, has to be specified.

- Several subsections with
-    general options for the Exchange configuration or the peering list can be added.
+Several subsections with general options for the Exchange configuration or the peering list can be added.

-### Example configuration ###
+### Example configuration
 If you need to connect to the DE-CIX in Frankfurt you will add the "DE-CIX Franfurt" name and the network name [Main or Jumbo] separated with a _/_ as an section head in squared brackets.

     [DE-CIX Frankfurt/Main]